Frequently Asked Questions*

 therefore do contain some of the typical preservatives you might find in commercial products, including

 SLS which some people try to avoid, even though we then scent and colour them using more 'natural' ingredients.

 We have several reasons to produce these products this way.
 Firstly, unlike soap, these are products which actually

-need certain preservatives to be safe to use and to have a reasonable shelf-life.
+need certain preservatives to remain safe to use and have a reasonable shelf-life.
 Nor do we believe that there is anything

 harmful in the products... almost all commercial toiletries contain similar chemicals.

 Nor at this time do we have an alternative.
 We've looked for but cannot obtain bases which don't use similar formulations

 and, while we continue to investigate and review the situation, we're not in a position to manufacturer our own

 alternatives without using such chemicals at present.